-3. Empirical Analysis
+3. Empirical analysis

 Our empirical strategy for simulating the impact of a rise in VAT on poverty and inequality relies primarily on a survey of household living conditions and on a set of price indexes.
-We use a partial equilibrium framework where an increase in indirect taxes affects households' consumption expenditure, which translates into welfare losses and a potential increase in poverty.
+We use a framework where an increase in indirect taxes affects households' consumption expenditure, which translates into welfare losses and a potential increase in poverty.
 In particular, we make use of the detailed expenditure data collected in the expenditure module of the 2004 Household Living Conditions Survey for Lebanon to estimate the characteristics of demand and spending for different household expenditure categories.
-The approach is centered on using regional variation in price indexes across Mohafazas (provinces) - as individual price data are missing - to estimate demand elasticities and cross-price elasticities of demand.
+The approach is centered on using regional variation in price indexes across Mohafazas (provinces) -as individual price data are missing-to estimate demand elasticities and cross-price elasticities of demand.
 In the absence of individualized price data, we are able to identify both own and cross price elasticities for each of the categories of goods and services as long as the number n of Mohafazas with varying price indexes is such that n(n-1) exceeds by more than 1 the number of categories of goods and services.

 In the single tax rate environment of the Lebanese VAT, once we have estimated price elasticities of demand, we can simulate the effect on quantity demanded and on household spending of the proposed increase in the tax rate from 10% to 12% and eventually to 15%.
-We can thus calculate concentration indexes to evaluate the incidence of this increase in the tax rate and to determine the degree of progressivity or regressivity of this policy.
-Furthermore, our estimates of demand and spending elasticities will address the question about the equity of the current exemptions of the VAT and allow us to make recommendations on the most effective set of exemptions for redressing the regressive impact of the VAT.
+We use a methodology similar to Haq et al. (2008), where we estimate the change in household expenditure following the change in prices brought about by the VAT increases.
+The methodology consists of the following steps: